 Dong's note: I first published this piece on April 4, 2020, and updated it on February 1, 2022, to add additional relevant information.

-Gigabit Internet: Why you won’t get it at every device
+Gigabit Internet: Why you likely won’t experience it in full

 The most common questions I got are along the lines of "I only get this much speed on my laptop and that much on my iPad.
 What is up?"

 Let me break it to you right away.
 Just because you have super-fast Internet doesn't mean you'll experience it on every or even any device.
 In fact, that's almost always the case.